KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Hollywood Walk of Fame

 Before the celebrity homes bus tour, I walked around Hollywood Boulevard again.
-I attempted to go to the [Chaplin-Keaton-Lloyd Alley](https://www.atlasobscura.com/places/chaplin-keaton-lloyd-alley), but it was closed off.
+I attempted to go to the [Chaplin-Keaton-Lloyd Alley](https://www.atlasobscura.com/places/chaplin-keaton-lloyd-alley) which I read about on the wonderful Atlas Obscura website, but it was closed off.

 ![](los-angeles-2023-images/alfred-hitchcock-star.jpg)
 Alfred Hitchcock's star

 ![](los-angeles-2023-images/rebel-moon-premier-1.jpg)
-Hollywood Boulevard was closed due to the [Rebel Moon](https://en.wikipedia.org/wiki/Rebel_Moon) Premier
+Hollywood Boulevard was closed to cars due to the [Rebel Moon](https://en.wikipedia.org/wiki/Rebel_Moon) Premier

 ### Celebrity Homes Bus Tour